KINGTUT10101/LuaRequireExtended/README.md

 `local output1, output2 = require ("libs.myFile", input1, input2, input3)`

 ### Inside the Required File:
-To access the input values inside a required file, use the same method you'd use for a function with varargs.
+To access the input values inside a required file, use the same methods you'd use for a function with varargs.
 To return multiple values from a required file, simply return multiple values (easy, right?).
 ```lua
 -- (Inside libs/myFile.lua)
 local param1, param2, param3 = ...